Our inboxes are overflowing with offers, promotions and email newsletters.

 You can also share this brand voice style guide with any collaborators, contractors, or employees so everyone is writing in the same brand voice.

 Just make sure to always keep your ideal audience top-of-mind whenever you make edits to enhance your brand voice.
-If it fits your brand personality and fits their interests or needs, you’re in the clear.

 So far, we’ve mostly talked about email content creation, but how does content writing differ from conversion copywriting?
 The main difference is that content writing is primarily done to educate or entertain your audience while conversion copywriting is meant to convert your subscribers into buyers.